Save the Heart of Reid Park

 Background: In November 2018, City of Tucson voters approved Proposition 407, a $225-million bond package for capital improvements.
 The bond funds are dedicated to improving City park amenities (playgrounds, sports fields, pools, splash pads, and recreation centers) as well as connections (pedestrian pathways, bicycle pathways, and pedestrian and bicycle safety).
 For more information on all the projects planned and status updates, visit TucsonDelivers.Tucsonaz.gov.

-If you wish to address the Commission, please email Joan Landers at info@tucsondelivers.info or call 520.885.9009 by 10 a.m. on Oct.
-9, with your full name, mailing address, phone number, and the topic you wish to address.
-Also, note if you would like to be added to our email distribution list for future notifications and updates.
+The Tucson Delivers Program is monitored by eleven members of the public appointed to the 2018 Parks and Connections Bond Oversight Commission.
+If you wish to address the Commission, please send email to info@tucsondelivers.info or call 520.885.9009 with your full name, mailing address, phone number, and the topic you wish to address.
+Also, if you want to be added to our email distribution list for future notifications and updates, please note that in your communication.

 Proposal for protecting our OLD-GROWTH TREES